rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 ...
 {{< /highlight >}}

-That's it for conducting the exercise from the previous section.
-It makes writing stateful components, where the state is not too complex, much more convenient.
-Now, in the following of this section, you will advance the filtering from client-side filtering to server-side filtering.
-After all, you want to learn more about GraphQL in this tutorial.
-So let's use the defined GraphQL query and its arguments to make a more fine-grained query by only requesting open or closed issues.
+The previous section makes writing stateful components, where the state is much more convenient.
+Next,  advance the filtering from client-side to server-side.
+We use the defined GraphQL query and its arguments to make a more exact query by requesting only open or closed issues.
 In the *src/Issue/IssueList/index.js* file, extend the query with a variable to specify the issue state:

 {{< highlight javascript "hl_lines=5 8" >}}
 const GET_ISSUES_OF_REPOSITORY = gql`